Skip to content

 Controller autoconfiguration

-Many controllers should work out of the box via the RetroArch autoconfiguration profile database.
-If the controller can be autoconfigured the OSD will inform you of the autoconfiguration event.
+Most well-known controllers should work out of the box via the RetroArch autoconfiguration profile database.
+If the controller can be autoconfigured, the OSD will inform you of the autoconfiguration event.
+The menu hotkey is often pre-defined in the autoconfiguration profile.

 Manual RetroPad binding

 Not all controllers have autoconfigs.
-If that is the case for your controller, please refer to the Manual RetroPad binding section below.
+If that is the case for your controller, please refer to the Manual RetroPad Binding.

 Keyboard controls

-RetroArch provides a remappable set of bindings between a keyboard and the RetroPad abstraction as well as between a keyboard and RetroArch's hotkeys.
-Please refer to Default RetroArch keyboard bindings in this doc as a reference.
+RetroArch provides a remappable set of bindings between a keyboard and the RetroPad abstraction as well as between a keyboard and RetroArch's hotkeys, details are below.

 Cores with direct keyboard input

 Please be aware that some cores, for example arcade emulator cores and vintage computer emulator cores, can also be configured to directly read the keyboard or controls that use a keyboard interface.
-If you are using a core configured for direct keyboard access, it is recommended that users unbind the RetroArch keyboard-to-RetroPad and hotkey bindings or use the Game Focus mode to disable those bindings while using the keyboard device.
-Otherwise, keyboard input may result in multiple conflicting simultaneous actions by the core.
+If you are using a core configured for direct keyboard access, it is recommended to use the Game Focus mode (default: Scroll Lock) to disable those bindings while using the keyboard device, or unbind the conflicting RetroArch keyboard-to-RetroPad and hotkey bindings if only a few keys are needed.
+Otherwise, keyboard input will be captured by the RetroArch hotkeys and the core will not get the input.

 Tip